Assignment 4: Cookie Clicker¶

 Implement the idle power up as explained above.

-Power ups should be purchased automatically once enough cookies have been earned.
-No buttons are needed for the powerups.
+Power ups should begin automatically once enough cookies have been earned.
+No buttons should be used for the powerups.

-After each powerup purchased, the price of the powerup should increase by some factor (up to you!)
+After each powerup begins, the amount of cookies needed to achievev the powerup should increase by some factor (up to you!)

 For each step, record the prompts you used to interact with the generative AI you chose in a comment in your code.
 We will ask you how you worked with your chosen tool to develop your code!